xdesro/personalsit.es/README.md

 # Personal sites are awesome!

-Personal sites are awesome, so this site was built so we can all discover each other's.
+Personal sites are awesome, so this site was built so we can all discover each others.

 ## Add your site